 As a business owner, having access to a reliable source of credit is essential for your business’ well-being and operations.
 A good credit card can be invaluable, helping you purchase the inventory and supplies you need, when you need them.

 However, it’s easy to get overwhelmed by the many different business credit cards out there; they each have their pros and cons.
-If you’re considering the Bank of America® Business Advantage Travel Rewards World Mastercard® credit card, here’s what you need to know.
+If you’re considering the Bank of America® Business Advantage Travel Rewards World Mastercard® credit card (Offer Expired), here’s what you need to know.

-With the Bank of America® Business Advantage Travel Rewards World Mastercard® credit card, you can earn unlimited 1.5 points for every dollar you spend on all purchases, without having to worry about rotating spending categories.
-You’ll also earn 3 points per $1 spent on travel — including flights, rental cars, and hotel stays — booked through the Bank of America® Travel Center - powered by Expedia®.
+With the Bank of America® Business Advantage Travel Rewards World Mastercard® credit card (Offer Expired), you can earn unlimited 1.5 points for every dollar you spend on all purchases, without having to worry about rotating spending categories.
+You’ll also earn 3 points per $1 spent on travel — including flights, rental cars, and hotel stays — booked through the Bank of America® Travel Center.

-As an added bonus, you can earn 25,000 bonus reward points after spending at least $1,000 in net purchases within the first 60 days of your account opening.
-That’s the equivalent of a $250 statement credit, giving you a 25% return on your spend.
+As an added bonus, you can earn 30,000 bonus reward points after spending at least $3,000 in net purchases within the first 90 days of your account opening.
+That’s the equivalent of a $300 statement credit towards travel purchases.

 You can redeem your rewards for flights, hotel stays, or even cash back and gift cards.
 There are no blackout dates or travel restrictions when booking your travel through the Bank of America Travel Center.

-If you’re a business owner, the Bank of America® Business Advantage Cash Rewards Mastercard® credit card has two main benefits that will enhance your cardholder experience.
+If you’re a business owner, the Bank of America® Business Advantage Cash Rewards Mastercard® credit card (Offer Expired) has two main benefits that will enhance your cardholder experience.